andrewroth/ruby_itunes_apple_music_to_android/README.md

 It uses FTP for the file transfer, so technically any device or machine that can run FTP can work.
 There's a free android file browser called [File Manager Plus](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager) that has an FTP option built-in that works well.

-I've tested it on Mac and PC, but it should work fine in linux as well.
+I've tested it on Mac and PC, but it should run in linux as well.

+This is alpha software; I haven't tested it on a very large iTunes library with thousands of songs yet.
+Still, I think it may already work well enough to be useful.

 ![image](https://github.com/andrewroth/ruby_itunes_apple_music_to_android/assets/13490/cb9522c8-b998-417e-82fa-0622191300fd)